xjyx/find_mecci/README.md

 # Future plan

-## Currently, I assert that there's no plan to benchmark or improve this program in the future unless my efforts are payed properly.
+## Currently, I assert that there's no plan to benchmark or improve this program in the future unless my efforts are  appropriately rewarded.